titembaatar/homelab/docs/swarm/stack_deployment.md

 ```

 ## Example: Real-World Stack File

-Here's an example of a more comprehensive stack for your homelab:
+Here's an example of a more comprehensive stack:
 ```yaml
 version: '3.8'